-For any brand to succeed, awareness of competitors is mandatory.
+To succeed online, brands must have a big picture understanding of the landscape – and intel around competitors is a super important piece of that puzzle.
 From understanding which brands are gaining on you, to what they offer your shared target consumers, there’s never been a better use case for Competitor Analysis Tools.

 Our newly updated Complete How-To Guide: Social Analytics continues with a focus on how to perform Competitor Analysis, and what tools you need to get the job done efficiently and accurately.

-Before you can do anything else, you have to identify who the competition is – and don’t presume anything.
+Before you can do anything else, you have to identify who the competition is – and you really can’t assume anything.
 Business-as-usual is being constantly redefined in all verticals, and you never know where a competitor may spring up next.

 Consider a seemingly simple category like groceries.
-It used to be stores like Stop & Shop versus Kroger versus A&P, etc. Now grocers must compete with stores like Target, Walmart, Amazon, and even meal delivery services like Blue Apron.
+It used to be stores like Stop & Shop versus Kroger versus A&P, etc. Now grocers must compete with stores like Target, Walmart, Amazon Go, and even meal delivery services like Blue Apron.

 Sentiment is the metric that tells you which social topics and conversations have the most value.
 It helps you pinpoint audience segments, channels of interest, and yes, it helps you identify competitors you need to take seriously.